A buyer persona shows a glimpse into a high-value audience. It’s a snapshot of your customer.

 IT Decision Maker Buyer Persona Example

-This is an example of a B2B buyer persona labeled the CIO, one dimension of IT Decision Makers.
+This is an example of a B2B persona labeled the CIO, one dimension of IT decision-makers.
 It doesn’t matter how the persona is labeled if audience insights inform it.
 For example, depending on the research design and taxonomy, an analysis can start with the IT Decision Maker as the larger audience profile and then be segmented based on various titles like the CIO, Head of IT, Director of Ops, etc. This type of analysis can uncover the unmet needs of each target customer and help craft marketing strategies tailored to each one.

 Software Developer Buyer Persona Example